-- If children appear unwell during the day have a temperature, sickness, diarrhoea or pains, particularly in the head or stomach the manager calls the parents and asks them to collect the child or send a known carer to collect on their behalf as soon as possible.
-In case of covid symptoms staff follow procedures as outlined in 'Procedures in case of Covid illness in Stanmore Montessori' - If a child has a temperature, they are kept cool, by removing top clothing, sponging their heads with cool water, but kept away from draughts.
-Covid procedure is to be followed - Temperature is taken using a 'fever scan' kept in the first aid box. - Parents are asked to follow current government advice regarding isolation following a temperature or suspected Covid illness - Stanmore Montessori reserve the right to refuse admittance to children who have a temperature, sickness and diarrhoea or a contagious infection or disease - Where children have been prescribed antibiotics, parents are asked to keep them at home for 48 hours before returning them to the setting - Should a child have an infectious disease, such as sickness and diarrhoea, parents are asked to keep their child home until they are clear for 48 hours. - We notify Ofsted as soon as possible and in all cases within 14 days of any notifiable illness such as food poisoning incidents, whooping cough - We inform all parents if there is a contagious infection identified in the setting to enable them to spot the early signs of this illness.
+- If children appear unwell during the day have a temperature, sickness, diarrhoea or pains, particularly in the head or stomach - the manager calls the parents and asks them to collect the child or send a known carer to collect on their behalf as soon as possible.
+In case of covid symptoms staff follow procedures as outlined in 'Procedures in case of Covid illness in Stanmore Montessori' - If a child has a temperature, they are kept cool, by removing top clothing, sponging their heads with cool water, but kept away from draughts. - Temperature is taken using a 'fever scan' kept in the first aid box. - Stanmore Montessori reserve the right to refuse admittance to children who have a temperature, sickness and diarrhoea or a contagious infection or disease.
+This decision will be taken by the Manager on duty and is nonnegotiable. - Where children have been prescribed antibiotics, parents are asked to keep them at home for 48 hours before returning them to the setting - Should a child have an infectious disease, such as sickness and diarrhoea, parents are asked to keep their child home until they are clear for 48 hours. - We notify Ofsted as soon as possible and in all cases within 14 days of any notifiable illness such as food poisoning incidents, whooping cough, meningitis etc. - We inform all parents if there is a contagious infection identified in the setting to enable them to spot the early signs of this illness.
 We thoroughly clean and sterilise all equipment and resources that may have come into contact with a contagious child to reduce the spread of infection. - We have the right to refuse admission to a child who is unwell.
 This decision will be taken by the manager on duty and is non-negotiable. - Stanmore Montessori has a list of excludable diseases and current exclusion times.